 Our amazing glasshouses, built during the 1890s by Foster and Pearson, were at the forefront of Victorian technology.
-They continue to nurture flowers, fruit and vegetables as they have done for 120 years - but now they need your help to survive for another 25 years and beyond.
+They continue to nurture flowers, fruit and vegetables as they have done for 120 years - but now they need your help.
 The quality of the materials, craftsmanship and the attention to detail (right down to the easy-to-open brass latches designed for hands laden with gardening tools) help to explain why they have survived to this day.
 It's incredibly rare to have this range of original Victorian glasshouses in operation and as such they are a vital part of our local heritage.

-The Fig House, Nectarine and Late Vinery glasshouse are now in need of urgent repair.
-We need to restore them this summer.
-With your help we can raise enough money to bring it back to its former glory and preserve it for another century.
+With your help we can raise enough money to bring all our glasshouses back to their former glory and preserve them for another century.
 Click here to read more about the fascinating history of our glasshouses.

 "Restoration of the Victorian Glasshouses is not simply about aesthetics and keeping up appearances, they are tools essential for the long term health and development of the Gardens.
 Please help in any way you can."Toby Buckland, Gardener and TV presenter

 Hand drawn map showing the layout of the glasshouses in the Walled Garden.

 In 1991 our truly dedicated Head Gardeners, husband and wife team, Jim Buckland and Sarah Wain and their team of gardeners, embarked on an amazing journey to rebuild West Dean Gardens.
 It's been a lifetime's work.